centreon/centreon-documentation/fr/releases/centreon-commercial-extensions.md

 #### Bug fixes

 - Fixed a bug that prevented the description of the Plugin Packs from being displayed when the user's UI language was set to something other than EN or FR
+- Fixed an issue causing Host Discovery providers installed by Plugin Packs dependencies to be displayed with the same icon
 - Fixed installation of Plugin Packs with similar names
+- Fixed installation of a Plugin Packs behind the legend

 #### Security fixes